WFP-VAM/anticipatory-action/training/README.md

 ## 3. Download the data <a class="anchor" id="chapter3"></a>

+*To do prior to the training:*

 Please start downloading the data from [that link](https://data.earthobservation.vam.wfp.org/public-share/aa/zwe.zip) and save it within the **data** folder of the *anticipatory-action* repo.
+You may not have the data folder in your filesystem if you just cloned the github repository, in that case please create it within the anticipatory-action folder.

 Once that is done, make sure you have the following structure within your filesystem: